Our mission is to radically change how children learn

 About Lab Director Paulo Blikstein

 Lab founder and director Paulo Blikstein is an Associate Professor at Teachers College, Columbia University and an Affiliate Associate Professor of Computer Science at Columbia University.
 From 2008-2018 he was on the faculty of Stanford University’s Graduate School of Education and (by courtesy) Computer Science Department.
 He is also the founder and former director of the Lemann Center for Educational Entrepreneurship and Innovation in Brazil, a 10-year effort to foster innovation in public schools in Brazil.
 In July 2011, Blikstein was the recipient of the prestigious National Science Foundation’s Faculty Early Career Development Award, in recognition of his work to innovate STEM education, and in 2016 he was awarded the Jan Hawkins Early Career Award from the American Educational Research Association.
 Blikstein holds two patents and is co-inventor of the GoGo Board, the first open-source educational robotics platform in the world, and of Google Bloks, a tangile programming platform co-developed with Google and IDEO, amongst many other learning technologies.

 For the past decade, beginning as a Masters’ student and then visiting scholar at Seymour Papert’s and David Cavallo’s group the MIT Media Lab, Blikstein has worked to bring new technologies and learning approaches to low-income schools in developing countries such as Brazil, Thailand, Mexico, Senegal and Costa Rica.
 Blikstein completed his PhD. at the Center for Connected Learning and Computer-Based Modeling at the School of Education at Northwestern University (Chicago), advised by Prof. Uri Wilenky, the inventor of NetLogo.
-A metallurgical engineering by training, Paulo also holds a MSc. in Digital Systems Engineering, both from the University of São Paulo, Brazil.
+A metallurgical engineer by training, Paulo also holds a MSc. in Digital Systems Engineering, both from the University of São Paulo, Brazil.